 - Today, more infants with CHDs survive to adulthood because of these advancements.

 - Despite the progress made in understanding and treating CHDs, more work is needed to determine the causes and best treatment options.

 - Congenital heart defects are common and can be deadly, yet CHD research is grossly under-funded relative to the prevalence of the disease.

 - The NHLBI has stated that Congenital Heart Defects are a serious and underappreciated global health problem.

 What has The Children's Heart Foundation done to help the CHD community?

 - The Children’s Heart Foundation is the leading national organization that was created to exclusively fund congenital heart defect research.

-- The Children’s Heart Foundation has funded over $11.1 million of research at leading research centers across the US, Canada and Europe.
+- The Children’s Heart Foundation has funded more than $13 million of CHD research and scientific collaborations.